 Pros:

-- There is more time for teaching lots of horsemanship subjects
+- Offers extensive time for teaching horsemanship skills

-- Can be a great introduction for new students
+- Can serve as a great introduction for new students

 Cons: